Prior-Driven Self-Supervised Lightweight Method for Seismic Signal Denoising: Methodology

+However, the above constraints alone are insufficient, which may cause the ACF to overfit with some special values (such as all zeros).
+Therefore, to solve this, we have employed a symmetry constraint \cite{2}, which is expressed as follows:

+which can be regarded as a regularization term and can effectively avoid overfitting.
+In summary, the local prior can be expressed as:

-Although the zero-shot prior is very effective at eliminating noise, our experiments found that using this prior alone can cause significant signal leakage, and its noise handling performance could be further improved.
+Although the local prior is very effective at eliminating noise, our experiments found that using this prior alone can cause significant signal leakage.
+Meanwhile, ACF is difficult to effectively remove residual noise (which is usually lower in frequency) based on $L_{LP}$ only.